 RF (radio frequency) and wireless design: A circuit design that operates in a range of electromagnetic frequencies above the audio range and below visible light.
 All broadcast transmission, from AM radio to satellites, falls into this range, which is between 30KHz and 300GHz.

 Silk Screen (Silk Legend): Epoxy-ink Legend printed on PCB.
 The most common colors used are white and yellow.
+See Legend.

 Small Outline Integrated Circuit (SOIC): An integrated circuit with two parallel rows of pins in surface mount package.

 SMT: Surface Mount Technology.
 Technology associated with placing SMD components.

 Solder Bridging: Solder connecting, in most cases, misconnecting, two or more adjacent pads that come into contact to form a conductive path.